 Do you have a policy of placing students on a waiting list?
-Yes □ No

-If yes, please answer the questions below for fall 2012 admissions:

-Number of qualified applicants placed on waiting list: 841 Number accepting a place on the waiting list: 131 Number of wait-listed students admitted: 146 Is your waiting list ranked? ☐ Yes ☑ No If yes, do you release that information to students? ☐ Yes ☐ No Do you release that information to school counselors? ☐ Yes ☐ No Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students ✓ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students? □ Require ☑ Recommend □ Neither required nor recommend C5.
+Ves No If yes, please answer the questions below for fall 2014 admissions: Number of qualified applicants placed on waiting list: 1,062 Number accepting a place on the waiting list: 174 Number of wait-listed students admitted: 218 Is your waiting list ranked?
+Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students ☐ High school diploma is required and GED is accepted☐ High school diploma is required and GED is not accepted☐ High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+Require Recommend Neither required nor recommend C5.
 Distribution of high school units required and/or recommended.